Transglobal Underground: Fourth line-up (Impossible Broadcasting, further work with Natacha Atlas, U.N.I.T.E)

-More recent work (2012-present)
+2012-2019

 Transglobal Underground's next major project was with the River of Music festival in London, for which they put together a group consisting of artists from all the Arabic Persian Gulf nations.
 Entitled 'In Transit' this project still continues in London, although, as often with Transglobal Underground, under a number of aliases.

 In 2012, Transglobal Underground released their first record for a label other than Mule Satellite since 2005, a collaboration with Albanian brass band Fanfara Tirana.
 The album, entitled 'Kabatronics' was put out on the World Village label, a subsidiary of Harmonia Mundi.
 The tour acts toured extensively for two years.

 In 2017, Natacha Atlas, although still primarily a solo artist, returned to performing regularly with the group.
 This led to other earlier members rejoining for a tour of France, notably Page and original tabla player Inder Goldfinger.
 A compilation of Transglobal Underground's best known work with Atlas was released under the name Destination Overground, and a further single "The Colours Started to Sing Again" followed in 2019.

+Pandemic and post-pandemic

+The groups most recent album, 'Walls Have Ears' was recorded in 2019 and enjoyed its greatest success on Bandcamp, being released in the middle of the most intense period of lockdowns in 2020.
+In 2021 they continued their online work with a one-year Bandcamp subscription project, releasing one album and various extra tracks a month available only to subscribers.
+One of these albums, a re-working of 'A Gathering of Strangers' as a protest against the UK leaving the EU, was released publicly.
+Transglobal Underground have made some of the other work available on occasions, but most remains unreleased publicly.
+Some of these sessions include their last work with Page, who died that year.

+Transglobal Underground made a return to the UK stage in 2022, finally being able to play 'Walls Have Ears' live, and have been touring regularly since then, the lineup being centered around Whelan, Mantu, Mukherjee, Tuup and percussionist Rav Neiyyar, with Natacha Atlas still guesting on occasion.